cloud9c/taro/docs/api/core/Input.md

 ## Events

 ### pointermove
 Fires when the pointer moves.
-Property `position` is provided.
+Properties `delta` and `position` are provided.

 ### pointerdown
 Fires when a pointer button is pressed down.
 Property `button` is provided.